Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Nearest Neighbor Conformal Prediction

 To use full conformal prediction, we define a nearest neighbor score function:

-where $d(x', x)$ is any pairwise measure of dissimilarity between two states $x$ and $x'$ (decreasing as $x$ and $x'$ get increasingly similar).
-Our analysis guarantees a coverage at least $1-\epsilon$ regardless of what measure is supplied.
-Furthermore, we impose no assumptions on $d$, it need not be a formal kernel/distance, can be negative, and even asymmetric.
-That said, certain choices may be more efficient at discriminating safety, yielding a smaller SUS region and fewer false alarms.
+where $d(x', x)$ is any measure of dissimilarity between two states $x$ and $x'$ (smaller values indicate more similarity).
+Thus, the score function is low when a new candidate state $x$ (observed during deployment) is similar to the previously observed error states in $D$.
+Regardless of how similarity is defined, through $d$, our analysis guarantees $C(\epsilon)$ will achieve at least $1-\epsilon$ coverage (Eq.~\ref{eq: problem_def}).
+While $d$ can be non-metric or asymmetric, certain choices can more efficiently discriminate safety, yielding a smaller SUS region and fewer false alarms.